 Reactive Arthritis and STIs:

-Many infections caused bacteria, such as STIs like Chlamydia, gonorrhoea, and syphilis, can cause reactive arthritis.
+Many infections caused by bacteria, such as STIs like Chlamydia, gonorrhoea, and syphilis, can cause reactive arthritis.
 Reactive arthritis can develop when infections like this travel from the genital region to other body regions, including the bones and cartilage or the urinary system.
 One of the most prevalent STIs linked to reactive arthritis is Chlamydia.
 According to studies, reactive arthritis can appear in as many as 15% of Chlamydia patients within a few weeks to months of infection.
-Reactive arthritis can also be brought on gonorrhoea and syphilis, though these conditions are less frequently linked.
+Reactive arthritis can also be brought on by gonorrhoea and syphilis, though these conditions are less frequently linked.

 Caution From STIs: